uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

     ![Context menu of Globus system tray icon showing options.](./images/gg-choose-folder/win/002-context-menu.png)

-1. A new window will appear with a tab labelled "Access".
-In this "Access" tab is an interface to configure folders available on your GCP Collection.
+1. A new window will appear with a tab labelled Access.
+In the Access tab is an interface to configure folders available on your GCP Collection.
 For most use cases, you should not check the writeable checkbox.
 Below is a summary of what each part of the menu does.

-   - **(1)** "Accessible Folders" table with "Folder", "Shareable" and "Writeable" columns.
+   - **(1) Accessible Folders** table with Folder, Shareable and Writeable columns.
 Any folder listed here will appear on your GCP Collection.
-Your research data directory or directories must be listed here to be shareable.
+Your research data folder or directories must be listed here to be shareable.
-   - **(2)** "Shareable" column checkboxes controlling which folders can be shared with other users.
-Each of your research data directories must have this checkbox ticked to be shareable.
+   - **(2) Shareable** column checkboxes controlling which folders can be shared with other users.
+Each of your research data directories must have this checkbox ticked to be shareable from the Collection. **Check this box only if you want to share your data with others.**
-   - **(3)** "Writeable" column checkboxes controlling which folders can be written to by other users.
+   - **(3) Writeable** column checkboxes controlling which folders can be written to by other users.
 If a folder is shared with other users, then they will be able to add, delete, or change the contents.
-We recommend against ticking these boxes for Research Cores serving data to customers.
+We recommend against ticking these boxes for Research Cores serving data to customers. **Check this box only if you want others to be able to change your data.**
-   - **(4)** Plus `+` and minus `-` buttons that allow you to add or remove folders from the list.
+   - **(4) Plus `+` and minus `-` buttons** that allow you to add or remove folders from the list.
-   - **(5)** "Save" button which saves changes made to this tab of the options.
+   - **(5) Save** button which saves changes made to this tab of the options.

     ![Access tab of GCP options menu showing the default settings.](./images/gg-choose-folder/win/003-access-tab-default.png)

 1. Use the plus `+` and minus `-` buttons to add your research data folders and remove other folders, as needed.
 Click the "Shareable" checkbox next to each research data folder.
 Click "Save" when finished.

-    In this example, we remove the default `C:/Users` directory with the minus `-` button and add `D:/data` with the `+` button and check the "Shareable" box.
-You will want to pick the directory where your research data is stored.
+    In this example, we removed the default `C:/Users/%username%/Documents` folder with the minus `-` button and added the `D:/data` folder with the `+` button and check the "Shareable" box.
+You will want to pick the folder where your research data is stored.

     ![Access tab of GCP options menu showing new settings.](./images/gg-choose-folder/win/004-access-tab-changed.png)

 1. Click the "General" tab.
 The "General" tab enables you to control some settings for the application itself and which folder is the default folder.
 The default folder will be the first one shown when accessing the Collection.

-   - **(1)** "Run when Windows starts" checkbox that enables starting Globus Connect Personal when you start Windows.
-We recommend checking this box.
+   - **(1) Run when Windows starts** checkbox enabling starting Globus Connect Personal when you start Windows. **Check this box if GCP should always be on when the computer is on.**
-   - **(2)** "Home Folder" text field that lets you choose which folder will be the default folder for your Collection.
-We recommend setting this to your primary shared folder from the previous step.
+   - **(2) Home Folder** text field that lets you choose which folder will be the default folder for your Collection.
+We recommend setting this to your primary shared folder from the previous step to simplify navigating your Collection in the Globus Web App.
-   - **(3)** "Save" button which saves changes made to this tab of the options.
+   - **(3) Save** button which saves changes made to this tab of the options.
 Be sure to click "Save" if you make changes here.

     ![General tab of GCP options menu showing default settings.](./images/gg-choose-folder/win/005-general-tab-default.png)

 1. Check "Run when Windows starts" if needed.
-Change the "Home Folder" to match your research data directory.
+Change the "Home Folder" to match your research data folder.
 Click "Save" when done.

-    In this example, we set the "Home Folder" to match the research data directory, `D:/data` we added in a previous step.
+    In this example, we set the "Home Folder" to match the research data folder, `D:/data` we added in a previous step.
 If you have multiple research directories to share, you will need to choose just one for this field.
 Be sure to click save when you are done.

     ![General tab of GCP options menu](./images/gg-choose-folder/win/006-general-tab-changed.png)